F-Ting/Project-Collab/Collaborate.md

 1. Are we on track to complete the tasks for the current sprint?

   - Are there any logistical or technical blockers preventing you from staying on track with the current sprint?
   - What kind of help do you need to keep up with the current sprint?

 2. What are you going to do next week?

   - Do you have the capacity to take on new tasks for this week?

   - Do you have the capacity to help others with their tasks?

 ### Product Owner

 - Weekly standup meeting are usually schedule to fit the majority of the group (more than 4 out of 7 members).
 The rest of the members will be provided meeting notes to support their understanding of the meeting.
-Furthermore, each memeber who aren't able to make it to the meeting will be scheduled a followup 1 on 1 meeting to further explain their task in detail.
+Furthermore, each member who aren't able to make it to the meeting will be scheduled a follow up 1 on 1 meeting to further explain their task in detail.
-- In the case of weeks that meeting schedules are difficult to scheudle, the product owner will list out tasks neccessary to be done in the week, then contact each individual/pair to discuss and assign tasks.
+- In the case of weeks that meeting schedules are difficult to schedule, the product owner will list out tasks necessary to be done in the week, then contact each individual/pair to discuss and assign tasks.
 Given that we are doing pair programming as a team, it will be relatively easy to catch everyone up on the work needed to be done.

 # Workflow Processes

 ## Pair Programming

 Given that not everyone in the team is familiar with the tech stack being used, the team decided that it would be most efficient to do pair programming.

 ## Tasks